Final report for ONC23-120

 Educational & Outreach Activities

 UW-Madison Extension staff worked with organizational partners and farmers at Fondy Farm to coach growers in the use of mechanized cultivation tools.
 SARE funds were used to purchase a tool library that was made available to Fondy farmers throughout the 2023 growing season with several opportunities for small group demonstration and workshops allowing growers to utilize the tools and learn the benefits that each tool might offer to increase efficiency of farm operations.
-A small group of 4-6 farmers worked with the tools through the summer and an additional 18 attended a field day showcasing mechanized tillage approaches.
+A small group of 4-6 farmers worked with the tools through the summer.
+A late summer 2023 field day trained 18 additional farmers and service providers in mechanized tillage approaches.